-Motor1 Exclusive: Get Bonus Tickets To Win This 2019 BLKMTN Jeep Wrangler
+Enter To Win This Custom, Rock-Crawling Jeep Wrangler Before It's Too Late

-What's better than winning a Jeep?
-Winning a Jeep customized by national Jeep expert Dennis Collins from BLKMTN Jeep.
+It's customized by national Jeep expert Dennis Collins from BLKMTN Jeep and comes with $15,000 cash for taxes.

-Good news, Motor1.com reader: enter to win this 2019 Jeep Wrangler customized by BLKMTN Jeep and you'll get bonus tickets for being a fan of M1.
-Enter using the promo code VJ1019J to receive 50% more tickets with a minimum donation of $25.
+Time is running out to enter for a chance to win this Jeep Wrangler customized by BLKMTN Jeep.
+The entry period ends on August 25, 2020, but if you beat the deadline, you'll get bonus tickets for being a fan of M1.
+Enter using promo code VJ0820J to receive double tickets with a minimum donation of $25.

-Get 50% more entry tickets if you donate $25 or more with promo code VJ1019J.

 While the Jeep Wrangler comes straight from the factory incredibly well-equipped, it's not perfect.
 To get there, it needs someone like nationally recognized Jeep expert Dennis Collins, owner of Collins Brothers Jeep and its tuning arm, BLKMTN Jeep.
 Collins can be seen on Discovery Channel’s long-running TV car show Fast N’ Loud with his friend and business partner, Richard Rawlings.
 This is the guy you want building your grand prize Jeep, and that's exactly what he's done.

-The grand prize in question is a 2019 Jeep Wrangler Rubicon Unlimited with a Stage III tune from BLKMTN Jeep.
+The grand prize in question is a new Jeep Wrangler Rubicon Unlimited with a Stage III tune from BLKMTN Jeep.
 Included is a 4-inch lift, aluminum flat fenders, an 8,000-pound winch on a Stinger front bumper, LED light bar package, and 17-inch Mopar beadlock wheels wearing Mastercraft Courser 37x12.50R17 MXT tires.
 The cherry on top is how it looks wearing custom BLKMTN graphics over black paint with color-matching leather seat covers sporting red accents and stitching.

 Gallery: 2019 BLKMTN Jeep Wrangler Rubicon